29 Interesting Facts about Hong Kong

 Map of Hong Kong SAR (Shutterstock)

-4. Hong Kong is governed by the “one country, two systems” principle where China has agreed to give the SAR a high degree of autonomy and to preserve its economic and social systems for 50 years from the 1997 handover.
+4. Hong Kong is governed by the “one country, two systems” principle, which China has agreed to give the SAR a high degree of autonomy and preserve its economic and social systems for 50 years since the 1997 handover.

-6. Hong Kong’s flag has a red background with a central five-petaled white bauhinia flower with a five-pointed red star in each petal.
+5. Hong Kong’s flag has a red background with a central five-petaled white bauhinia flower with a five-pointed red star in each petal.
 The bauhinia flower is a traditional emblem of Hong Kong.
-The five petals and red stars represent the five major regions of China.
-Red represents communism as well as the traditional Chinese colour for happiness.
+The five petals and red stars represent China.
+Red represents communism, as well as the traditional Chinese color for happiness.

 The Chinese and Hong Kong flags flying enxt to each other – note the HK one is lower